seigot/python-learning-journal/FinalPresentationScript.md

 And The most important update is the TravelMapGraph.
 The TravelMapGraph class manages the graph and algorithms and calculates estimated time and shortest path to the library.
-Basic Workflow is 3steps.
+The basic workflow has three steps.
 First, Build the graph by connecting roads, intersections, and libraries.
 Second, calculate the shortest travel time from the current location to each library.
-Third, Return the estimated travel time and shortest path for the selected library.
+Third, return the estimated travel time and shortest path for the selected library.

 The add_node method adds a new location node, such as a road intersection or library.
 The add_edge connects two locations and stores the travel cost between them.